Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 ## Loading Parsers

-Parsers should be defined in a different configuration file.
-As noted before, Fluent Bit comes with a bunch of predefined parsers which usually can be found in the `/fluent-bit/parsers/parsers.conf` location.
-In order for this parsers to be used, we have to load them in the service section:
+Parsers should not be part of the main configuration file, they should be placed into a separate file.
+Adhering to this requirement, Fluent Bit provides a set of parsers located under `/fluent-bit/parsers/parsers.conf` path.
+For these parsers to be used, we have to load them in the service section:

 ```bash
 [SERVICE]
     Parsers_File /fluent-bit/parsers/parsers.conf
 ```

-Parsers can be used with certain input type as we have seen above.
-Moreover, we can have parser type filters:
+Parsers can work together with INPUTs, as we have already seen in the case of `exec` INPUT.
+We can also have separate FILTER doing the parsing:

 ```bash
 [FILTER]